Lake Atitlán for Student Groups: Complete Educational Travel & Service Learning Guide

 Why Lake Atitlán Works for Educational Travel

-The environmental work is equally substantive.
-Wellkind Guatemala is executing sophisticated watershed restoration strategies that plant over 100,000 trees annually.
-Students see the nurseries where women’s cooperatives grow seedlings, work in reforestation sites identified by hydrological analysis, and understand why specific hillsides matter for Lake Atitlán’s water quality.
+The environmental work is substantive.
+Wellkind Guatemala executes watershed restoration strategies planting over 100,000 trees annually.
+Students work in reforestation sites identified through hydrological analysis, understanding why specific hillsides matter for Lake Atitlán’s water quality.
 The scale is real, the science is real, and the impact is tangible.

 What makes this perfect for groups is the community scale.
 When your students plant 200 trees, local families notice.
-Students aren’t anonymous faces in a big city, they’re known participants in ongoing projects.
-That visibility creates accountability and meaning that’s hard to replicate in larger destinations.
+Students aren’t anonymous faces—they’re known participants in ongoing projects.
+That visibility creates accountability and meaning hard to replicate in larger destinations.

-Plus, the infrastructure works.
-Established accommodations can handle groups.
+Plus, established accommodations can handle groups.
 Bilingual guides are available.
 Boats connect towns reliably.
 But tourism hasn’t overwhelmed the culture.
-Spanish remains necessary, markets still serve locals, and students navigate real cross-cultural challenges daily.
+Spanish remains necessary, markets serve locals, and students navigate real cross-cultural challenges daily.

 Students planting trees with Wellkind Guatemala staff